Prerequisite Course Requirements

 If a student fails to meet these requirements, his/her registration in the course will be deleted, normally by the end of the 4th class day in the longer semesters.

-Students are highly encouraged to meet with an advisor from the ECE Undergraduate Advising Office (UTA 7th floor), if needing further assistance on course prerequisite/co-requisite requirements.
+Students are highly encouraged to meet with an advisor from the ECE Undergraduate Advising Office (ACA 117), if needing further assistance on course prerequisite/co-requisite requirements.

-Once ECE students are in conditional or full major sequence status, they are required to select their two required Technical Areas by submission of a Technical Area Selection Worksheet.
+Once ECE students are in conditional or full major sequence status, they are required to select their two required Technical Cores by submission of a Technical Core Selection Worksheet.
 The Faculty Advisor/Mentor Program provides an ECE student with a faculty mentor with whom they can discuss academic and career issues.
-Students should meet with their faculty advisor about topics including: The short and long-term prospects for the Technical Area, the appropriateness of the pre-approved Technical Area courses for their interests and career goals, and adapting Technical Area courses to meet their needs.
+Students should meet with their faculty advisor about topics including: The short and long-term prospects for the Technical Core, the appropriateness of the pre-approved Technical Core courses for their interests and career goals, and adapting Technical Core courses to meet their needs.

 While students are not required to meet with their faculty advisor, the ECE Department strongly recommends that they do so at least once.
 Faculty Advisors are also available to assist students who are hoping to obtain a course substitution approval toward a technical area requirement that is not pre-approved.
-Once approval is obtained, students should submit the course substitution form to UTA 7th floor.
+Once approval is obtained, students should submit the course substitution form to ACA 117.

 Degree Planning & Degree Audit Reviews